as1ndu/as1ndu/content/post/draft.md

 1. As you can see.

-+ You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).
+    To have a line break without a paragraph, you will need to use two trailing spaces.

-⋅⋅⋅ To have a line break without a paragraph, you will need to use two trailing spaces.
+    Note that this line is separate, but within the same paragraph.

-⋅⋅⋅ Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅ (This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)
+    (This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)